Basics

 High phenolic content is being marketed by some companies to gain a competitive advantage in a crowded olive oil marketplace.
 Forbes Magazine recently wrote, “Olive oil can be sold as much as much as $150, packaged in a nice liter in popular sites, provided that it is certified to contain the right phenols — chemical compounds, which according to EU research contain health-protecting properties.”

-The competition, called the World Best Healthy EVOO Contest, in Málaga was held in May and did not release the number of contestants in its brief presentation of the results.
-What it did say is that entries were rated by their total polyphenols, oleocanthal levels and “most balanced fatty acid profile.”
+The competition, called the World Best Healthyextra virgin olive oil Contest, in Málaga was held in May and did not release the number of contestants in its brief presentation of the results.
+It did say that entries were rated by their total polyphenols, oleocanthal levels and “most balanced fatty acid profile.”

 Phenolic compounds, which include oleocanthal, are antioxidants in extra virgin olive oil that have been shown to prevent degenerative ailments such as cancer and cardiovascular diseases.